DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models

 \subsection{Adversarial Patch Attacks}

 Adversarial patch attacks pose a significant threat to object detection systems.
-Current patch attacks can be categorized into creating attacks and hiding attacks.
-When crafting creating attacks, a commonly used approach is the Expectation over Transformation (EOT) technique, which optimizes a patch with random transformations~\cite{zhao2019seeing,braunegg2020apricot}.
+Current patch attacks can be categorized into \textit{hiding attacks} and \textit{creating attacks}.
 For hiding attacks, Thys \etal introduced printable adversarial patches that are capable of concealing individuals from object detectors~\cite{thys2019fooling}.
 These patches are easily noticeable to human observers, limiting their stealthiness.
 To address this limitation, researchers have explored various strategies to enhance the naturalness of adversarial patches.
-For instance, Huang \etal introduced patches with camouflage patterns by incorporating constraints during optimization~\cite{huang2020universal}.
-Hu \etal deployed Generative Adversarial Networks (GANs) to generate patches that feature common imagery, such as animals, making them appear less suspicious~\cite{hu2021naturalistic}.
+For instance, Huang \etal introduced patches with camouflage patterns by incorporating constraints during optimization~\cite{huang2020universal}, and Hu \etal deployed Generative Adversarial Networks (GANs) to generate patches that feature common imagery like animals~\cite{hu2021naturalistic}.
 Other approaches focus on utilizing real-world objects with specifically designed textures to evade detection.
-For example, the authors in~\cite{hu2022adversarial} developed adversarial textures that can be applied to clothing in arbitrary shapes, enabling individuals wearing such clothes to avoid detection from different viewing angles.
-More recently, Zhu \etal proposed a novel adversarial camouflage texture using 3D modeling techniques, mimicking real-world camouflage patterns to achieve a high degree of naturalness~\cite{hu2023physically}.
-These advanced and natural-looking attacks expose serious weaknesses in object detectors, highlighting the urgent need for more adaptable defenses.
+For example, Hu \etal developed adversarial textures that can be applied to clothing in arbitrary shapes~\cite{hu2022adversarial}, Zhu \etal also proposed a novel adversarial camouflage texture using 3D modeling techniques to achieve a high degree of naturalness~\cite{hu2023physically}.
+When crafting creating attacks, a commonly used approach is the Expectation over Transformation (EOT) technique, which optimizes a patch with random transformations~\cite{zhao2019seeing,braunegg2020apricot}.
+These advanced and diverse attacks expose serious weaknesses in object detectors, highlighting the urgent need for more adaptable defenses.